 Android routing guide

-What multi-hop VPN means in Secureferry
+What multi-hop routing means in Secureferry

 Secureferry expresses multi-hop routing through checkpoints on a dedicated route.
 Instead of choosing from a generic server list, you build a route map, choose the checkpoints for the route, and keep the route's manifest visible before activation.